 Avoiding a fire is the obvious best scenario.
 A fire risk assessment is a good place to start as this will identify the areas of concern.
 Once these have been identified, you can take steps to reduce the risk.
 For example, in a church, a big risk area could be curtains and drapes hanging over walls.
 To minimise the risk of these, you would ensure they are not placed near any ignition sources such as a lamp or candle and move them away from any fire exits or evacuation routes.

 Fire safety equipment is key when it comes to tackling a fire.
-This can include: fire extinguishers, sprinkler system, fire curtains, alarm systems, and anything else that will prevent the spread of fire.
+This can include: fire extinguishers, sprinkler systems, fire curtains, alarm systems, and anything else that will prevent the spread of fire.

 Installing fire safety products can be controversial as they can affect the aesthetics of historic and listed buildings, however, there are options that will create minimal disruption to the structure and visuals, whilst still offering protection.